 THIS DATE IN HISTORY: Jan.
 7

-1980: The Philadelphia Flyers' 35-game unbeaten streak, the longest in North American team sports history, ends when they lose 7-1 against the Minnesota North Stars at Met Center.
+1980: The Philadelphia Flyers' 35-game unbeaten streak, the longest in North American team sports history, ends when they lose 7-1 to the Minnesota North Stars at Met Center.

 The Flyers easily had surpassed the NHL-record 28-game run set by the 1977-78 Montreal Canadiens (23 wins, five ties) and passed the 1971-72 Los Angeles Lakers' North American professional sports mark of 33 (all victories).

 Video: Flyers from the 1979-80 team discuss unbeaten streak

 1928: Howie Morenz of the Canadiens scores three goals for his third NHL hat trick during a 9-1 road victory against the Toronto Maple Leafs.
-His first goal was his 100th in the NHL.
+His first goal is his 100th in the NHL.
 The Canadiens become the first NHL team to allow two goals or fewer in 20 consecutive games.

 1968: Bobby Hull scores twice to become the first Chicago Blackhawks player, and the fourth in the NHL, to score 400 goals.
 The milestone comes in a 4-2 win against the Boston Bruins at Chicago Stadium.

 1976: The New York Rangers fire coach Ron Stewart and general manager Emile Francis, giving both jobs to longtime Canadiens forward John Ferguson.
 He is the 15th coach in Rangers history and the first who has no previous connection with them.

 1981: Marcel Dionne of the Los Angeles Kings scores two goals to become the 13th NHL player with 1,000 points.
 Dionne reaches the milestone in a 5-3 win at the Hartford Whalers, his 740th NHL game.
 At the time, he's the fastest to 1,000 points in NHL history.

 1987: Al Secord of the Blackhawks scores four goals in a span of 8:24 during the second period of a 6-4 win against the Maple Leafs at Chicago Stadium.
 It's the fifth hat trick of his NHL career.
 Rookie Mark LaVarre has four assists, three of them on goals by Secord.